ng-boba/ng-boba/README.md

 We recommend checking out our [ng-boba-sandbox](https://github.com/ng-boba/ng-boba-sandbox) project that has an example of how to use ngBoba with grunt.

-To use the library directly, we recommend creating a config file similar to [ng-boba.json](https://github.com/ng-boba/ng-boba/blob/master/samples/ng-boba-config.json) and run the project with:
+To use the library directly, create config file similar to [ng-boba.json](https://github.com/ng-boba/ng-boba/blob/master/samples/ng-boba-config.json) and run the project with:

 ```shell